Attempt CAIIB Risk Management Module A Quiz & Download PDF

 Why are banks considered special in the financial system?

-Banks play a very important role in the economy because they connect depositors with borrowers and support economic growth.
-They handle public money, maintain financial stability, and help in smooth payment and credit systems.
-This topic explains why banks are different from other businesses and why proper risk management becomes essential in banking operations.
+Banks play an important role in the economy by connecting depositors with borrowers and supporting economic growth.
+They manage public money, ensure financial stability, and maintain smooth payment and credit systems.
+This topic also explains how banks differ from other businesses and why risk management is important in banking operations.

 • Banks accept deposits from the public